-Delegated acts amending the UCITS Directive and the AIFMD are due to apply from 1 August 2022 (Delegated Acts).
+Delegated acts amending the UCITS Directive and the AIFMD apply with effect from 1 August 2022 (Delegated Acts).
 The Delegated Acts - one of a suite of interrelated measures introduced by the EU Commission under the Action Plan on Financing Sustainable Growth, introduce significant changes for fund management companies (FMCs).

 The Delegated Acts create requirements for FMCs to integrate sustainability risks into their organisational procedures, conflicts of interest management, conduct of business rules and risk management procedures, as well as a requirement to consider sustainability risks and factors when undertaking investment due diligence.